Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 The release of the alpha version also sharpened our view on what we still had to do for our beta release: it was less about extending the product and adding many more features but more on getting the basics right: improving the reliability and delivering an intuitive visualization (again the user tests showed that the best functionality is worth little without an intuitive design/handling).

 **WIP:**
-* All subsystems provide a basic version of the agreed visualization
+* All subsystems provide a basic version of the agreed visualization.

 ### Sprint 4 : Resolving Issues and Enhancing Features (6.4-13.4) (Davide)